 What is a CCJ (County Court Judgement)?

 If you miss payments on credit agreements, known as defaulting, then you will be given fourteen days to repay the debt.
 If you fail to repay within that time frame, the creditor will make a number of attempts to reclaim their money.

-If you do not repay the debt at all, the creditor will likely issue a County Court Judgement (CCJ).
+If you do not repay the debt at all, it is likely that you will be issued with a County Court Judgement (CCJ).
 A CCJ will affect your ability to get a mortgage, with many high street lenders not willing to consider those with current CCJs at all.

 Can I still get a Mortgage if I have a CCJ?